About the Professional TrailBuilders Association (PTBA)

 The Professional Trailbuilders' Association brings great trails to life; we advance the trails industry through professional design, construction, advocacy and education.

 Supporting quality trailbuilding since 1976

 Founded in 1976 as the Western Trailbuilders Association and renamed in 2004, the Professional Trailbuilders Association (PTBA) is North America’s largest private sector group of trail specialists, professional trail contractors, designers, and consultants.

 All of PTBA’s activities support quality trail design, construction, and maintenance for all types of trails in all types of locations.
 In its early years, PTBA served to define and nurture a new industry—private trail contracting for the federal government, primarily the USDA Forest Service.
 This was quite successful, and PTBA enjoys respect and a good reputation from federal agencies.

-Now, with the ongoing loss of federal trail expertise through retirement and ever-increasing trail and greenway work in state, county, municipal, and special district governments, non-profits, and private landowners, PTBA’s services have grown to include the activities listed in the box at left.
+Now, with the ongoing loss of federal trail expertise through retirement and ever-increasing trail and greenway work in state, county, municipal, and special district governments, non-profits, and private landowners, PTBA’s services have grown to include the activities listed below.

 Member information lists members by name, location, and expertise, including trail training.
 You can also view photos of sample projects.